jonathanecm/consensus/README.md

 1. GetPvaluesEuropePMC_jonathan.r

-This is an script that interfaces the Europe PMC API and extracts p-values using a list of terms to search in text extracted from a dataframe.
+This is an script that interfaces the Europe PMC API and extracts p-values from 170,000+ files from Europe PMC using a list of terms to search in text extracted from a dataframe.
 Then it saves a R.data file with the pmcids.

 - Consensus.ipynb: Interface python/MySQL function for querying a distributed database.